 In order to maximize your financial aid:

-- Upon notification of your selection for verification, immediately submit all requested documentation to our office for review.
+- If notified of your selection for verification, immediately submit all requested documentation to our office for review.

 - Be sure all documents you submit to our office are signed.